danelahman/haskell-coop/README.md

 There are two main entry points to the library:

-- `src/Control/Runner.hs` that implements a restricted form of effectful runners (without exceptions and signals), and
+- `src/Control/Runner.hs` that implements a restricted form of effectful runners (without exceptions and signals).
 - `src/Control/SignalRunner.hs` that implements the general form of effectful runners (with exceptions and signals).

 The directories `src/Control/Runner/` and `src/Control/SignalRunner/` contains various example